cresset-template/cresset/README.md

 This project has been tested on WSL on Windows 11 with the WSL CUDA driver and Docker Desktop for Windows.

+## Known Issues & TODOs
+1. Entering a container by `ssh` will remove all variables set by `ENV`.
+This is because `sshd` starts a new environment, wiping out all previous variables.
+Using `docker`/`docker-compose` to start containers is strongly recommended.
+Use `ssh` only for network connections with containers (e.g., allowing the user to view Tensorboard or Jupyter on their local system).

+2. Building on CUDA 11.4.x is not available as of October 2021 because `magma-cuda114` has not been released on the `pytorch` anaconda channel yet.
+Users may attempt building with older versions of `magma-cuda` or try the version available on `conda-forge`.
+A source build of `magma` would be welcomed as a pull request.

+3. CentOS and UBI images have not been implemented yet.
+As they require only simple modifications, pull requests implementing them would be very much welcome.